 Metric Name Metric Description Metric Collected for These Platforms

-The average amount of time (millisecond) for a disk read to Linux® ^a
+avoragoPoadTimo The average amount of time (millisecond) for a disk read to Linux® ^a

 averageReadTime complete.
 Solaris® ^b

 The average amount of time (millisecond) for a disk transfer, AIX® ^c

 either read or write.
 HP-UX ^d

 averageTransferTime Linux

 Solaris®

 Windows®

-overe a sMrite Time The average amount of time (millisecond) for a disk write to Linux ^e
+averageWriteTime The average amount of time (millisecond) for a disk write to Linux ^e

-averageWriteTime complete.
+complete.
 Solaris ^f

 The volume of data read from the filesystem (kilobyte/second).
 AIX

 bytesRead Linux

-Dytesheau Solaris
+byleskead Solaris

 Windows

 The volume of data written to the filesystem (kilobyte/second).
 AIX

 bytesWritten Linux

 Solaris

 Windows

-capacityAvailable The amount of space available in the filesystem as a AIX

-percentage of the total space (percent).
-HP-UX

-Windows ^g